1976 - Page 2

 Face Heading At Ollerton

 A National and European record was achieved at Ollerton (North Nottinghamshire) when a coalface heading in the new Parkgate seam at over 6 feet 6inches (2m) thick was advanced 229 yards (208m) in 7 days using a Dosco heading machine and setting 3 piece Hollybank flat topped arches, ending on 10th December 1976.
 The Manager Walter Standage (5742) and me crawled through the hole just thirled by the Air Gate machine driven by the ATT (Area Tunneling Team) and I quickly noted that all was well on the surveying front (spot on!).
 Everyone was pleased with the new development.

 Rubber Tyred Pony Locos Installed

-Clayton steep-seam rubber-tyred battery locomotives were installed in this seam as well as in the Top Hard pit bottom area and used for supplies handling.
+Clayton steep-seam rubber-tyred battery locomotives were installed in the Parkgateseam as well as in the Top Hard pit bottom area (photo, Billy Humphries, one of my ex linesmen driving) and used for supplies handling.
 These ‘pony’ locos, only the second such installation, was pioneered at Welbeck the previous year and could be used on gradients up to 1in10.
-Again a small team of us, piloted by Bobby Watson, Assistant Manager visited Welbeck to sort out any snags, and I experienced driving one of the locos around the pit bottom circuit and found it very easy to handle.
+Again a small team of us, piloted by Bobby Watson (9215), Assistant Manager visited Welbeck to sort out any snags, and I experienced driving one of the locos around the pit bottom circuit and found it very easy to handle.
 Garages for maintenance and battery charging were constructed.

 In North Derbyshire full-arch setting had been pioneered by a device attached to the Dosco boom, allowing arch to be lifted into position independently of cutting boom and also permitting a temporary support to be placed close to the lip.